4 Traditional Muay Thai styles of fighting

 One of the notable Muay Thai fighters

-who utilizes Muay Korat techniques is Buakaw
+who utilize Muay Korat techniques is Buakaw

 Muay Lopburi traces its origins to Lopburi province in Central Thailand.